ivarref/recurring-cup/README.md

 ## Error handling

-If the scheduled function throws an exception, it will be logged using `ERROR` level.
+If a scheduled function throws an exception, it will be logged using `ERROR` level.

 ## Other